 OAKLAND, Calif., Jan.
-19, 2016 /PRNewswire/ -- When it comes to transportation, the Metropolitan Transportation Commission (MTC) wants to know: What moves you?
-Has an organization or agency in your community worked hard to streamline your commute, promote alternatives to driving alone, improve public transit or encourage climate-friendly behaviors?
-Are you impressed by someone's work to make streets safer for school kids, or wowed by local efforts to "calm" busy streets?
+18, 2012 /PRNewswire/ -- When it comes to transportation, the Metropolitan Transportation Commission (MTC) wants to know: What moves you?
+Has an organization in your community worked hard to promote alternatives to driving alone, boost smart growth or encourage climate-friendly behavior?
+Are you wowed by local efforts to improve and promote public transit service?
 Is your bus driver exceptionally friendly and helpful?
-Now is your chance to nominate a person, project or organization that is improving the way people get around in the Bay Area for an MTC award.
+Now is your chance to nominate them for an MTC award.

 SOURCE Metropolitan Transportation Commission